 Other Ways to Say: - Worms are like soil cleaners. 🧹

-- Worms are like earth’s recyclers. ♻️
+- Worms are like Earth’s recyclers. ♻️

 14. Worms are like crawling rainbows